 Middle School Lunch Menus

 Community Eligibility Provision (CEP)

-We are asking that you fill out and sign the Application for Household Information Report, which is needed for administrative purposes, not to determine eligibility.
+We are asking that you fill out and sign the Application for Household Information Report which is located on the Meal Magic Family Portal.
+This form is needed for administrative purposes, not to determine eligibility.
 This survey allows our school to benefit from various State and Federal supplemental programs like Title I A, At Risk (31s), Title II A, E -Rate, etc. This survey is critical in determining the amount of money the school receives from a variety of supplemental programs.
 We are asking that you please complete and submit it as soon as possible.
-Once filled out, please submit a hard copy to the main office of your school.

 All information on the survey submitted is confidential.
 Without your assistance, the school cannot maximize utilization of available State and Federal funds.

 If we can be of any further assistance, please contact our Food Services Department at 734-419-2118.

 USDA Nondiscrimination Statement

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.